 Market risk is the risk of financial losses as a result of unfavourable changes in the current (fair) value of financial instruments and in foreign exchange rates.
 Market risk includes currency, interest rate and price risks.
 The Bank takes on exposure to market risks.
 Market risks arise from open positions in (a) currency, (b) interest rate, all of which are exposed to general and specific market movements.
 The Bank sets limits on the value of risk that may be accepted, which is monitored on a daily basis.
 However, the use of this approach does not prevent losses outside of these limits in the event of more significant than the expected market movements.

-Market risks arise mainly on the trading activities carried out by the Global Markets department within Corporate and Institutional Banking.
+Market risks arise mainly on the trading activities carried out by the Global Markets department within Corporate and Institutional Banking and ALM Treasury interest rate risk hedging activities.